All of these restaurants emphasize local ingredients,

 Sierra Mar at Post Ranch Inn

-Executive chef John Cox has taken an iconic restaurant and made it both more imaginative and more accessible.
-The nine-course “Taste of Big Sur” prix-fixe dinner delivers an inventive take on the Big Sur experience through exceptional ingredients grown on site or procured from local foragers, fishermen and farmers.
-Lunchtime guests can enjoy breathtaking views from Sierra Mar’s floor-to-ceiling windows and a five-course tasting menu comparable to the restaurant’s evening fare at a fraction of the price.
-Open daily for lunch 12:15–3pm, dinner 5:30–9pm.
+This iconic restaurant’s nine-course “Taste of Big Sur” dinner tasting menu delivers an inventive and gorgeous take on the Big Sur experience through exceptional ingredients grown on site or procured from local foragers, fishermen and farmers.
+Lunchtime guests can enjoy the breathtaking views from Sierra Mar’s floor-to-ceiling windows and cliff-side terrace as well as a three-course prix fixe option and a five-course tasting menu comparable to the restaurant’s evening fare at a fraction of the price.
+Open daily for lunch 12:15–3pm, dinner 5:30– 9pm.

 New Leaf Community Market

 The perfect place to stop for made-to-order sandwiches, trail mix and picnic supplies for hikers on their way up to Big Basin or Castle Rock State Parks.
 All ingredients are fresh and natural, meats are hormone free, produce comes from local growers.
 Open daily 9am–9pm.

 Some would say that East End Gastropub is the new baby sister to West End Tap & Kitchen, but that reference risks diminishing East End’s grand presence, reworking a very much outdated location and delivering a robust, beer-friendly menu for an area of Capitola in need of something fresh.
 Chef Geoffrey Hargrave has created dishes that are comforting and familiar yet innovative, such as the rye pappardelle or Brussels sprouts with miso, maple and sesame.
 The restaurant’s own brews, along with tap visits from some local beer makers, keep customers on their toes.
 Open Th– M11:30am–10pm, Tu–W 5–10pm.